Gradient corrections to the quantum effective action: Generalisation to multiple fields with mass mixing

 \section{Generalisation to multiple fields with mass mixing}

-We now aim at generalising the previous result to the case of multiple scalar fields with canonical kinetic terms and mixed mass terms.
+We now aim at generalising the result obtained with the expansion of the logarithm of the propagator to the case of multiple scalar fields with canonical kinetic terms and mixing mass terms, which can be relevant for multifield inflationary models~\cite{Dvali,Bernardeau:2002jy,Rigopoulos:2005us,Senatore:2010wk,Kaiser:2012ak,Liu-Prokopec,Barnaveli} and for elecroweak symmetry breaking in scaling symmetric extensions of the standard model~\cite{Chataignier:2018aud,Chataignier:2018kay,Rezacek,Carone, Englert,Mohamadnejad}.
 In this case, the two symmetric equations of motion of the propagator are: